 About Milkio Grass fed ghee

-Try Milkio grass-fed ghee, which is prepared in New Zealand from local and imported ingredients.
-Milkio grass-fed ghee is all-natural and does not contain artificial color, flavor, and chemical preservatives.
+Try Milkio grass-fed ghee, manufactured by Milkio Foods, New Zealand using the finest ingredients, and traditional ghee-making process.
+Milkio grass-fed ghee is all-purpose and does not contain lactose, casein, and gluten.

-Milkio grass-fed ghee products are verified as non-GMO.
-Milkio Foods, the leading grass-fed ghee manufacturer and exporter, produces them.
-The ghee is all-natural and offers an intense nutty feel-good aroma, rich, creamy texture, and additive-free quality, making it a superfood for the kitchen.
+The ghee offers an intense nutty feel-good aroma, rich, creamy texture, and versatility, making it a superfood for the kitchen.

-Milkio Ghee is gluten, lactose, casein, carb, sugar, and chemical-free product safe for consuming lactose intolerants and casein sensitives.
+Milkio Ghee is a carb & sugar-free product safe for consuming lactose intolerants and casein sensitives.
 It is keto and paleo diet-friendly.
-Milkio ghee products do not contain artificial color, flavor, or preservatives.

 Milkio ghee offers a high smoke point.
 It is shelf-stable dairy oil you can store in the kitchen at room temperature for up to 18 months from the manufacturing date.
-To buy Milkio ghee, you may order at the Milkio website.
+To buy Milkio ghee, please check the Milkio website for product specifications, and/or sales assistance.

 If You Wish to partner with us to Import/Buy/Distribute/Trade Our Milkio Ghee products, or for developing Private label ghee products, or contract ghee manufacturing support, Please Feel Free To Contact Us Via Our Email, We Will Be In Touch With You Within the next 48 Hrs.